 Explores the music of the Tibetan Chöd tradition.

 The Sound of Vultures' Wings offers the first in-depth exploration of the music of the Tibetan Chöd tradition, which is based on the liturgical song-poems of the twelfth-century Tibetan female ascetic Machik Labdrön (1055–1153).
-Chöd is a musical/meditative Vajrayāna method for cutting off the root of suffering, namely, egoic identification with the body, or the belief that the "I" is the locus of the "self."
+Chöd is a musical-meditative Vajrayāna method for cutting off the root of suffering, our mistaken view of a self.
+The Chöd practitioner applies the antidote to self-cherishing by developing bodhicitta (altruistic awakening mind) and the antidote to self-grasping through the realization of the ultimate nature of reality: the correct view of emptiness.
 Chöd is regarded by many Tibetan Lamas as one of the most effective Buddhist practices for spiritual and social transformation.
 Jeffrey W. Cupchik details the significance of the complex, interwoven performative aspects of this meditative ritual and explains how its practice can bring about experiences of insight and inner transformation.
-In doing so, he undoes the notion of meditation as exclusively an experience of silence and stillness.
+In doing so, he undoes the notion of meditation being exclusively an experience of silence and stillness.

-Jeffrey W. Cupchik is a Buddhist studies scholar and ethnomusicologist who has spent more than twenty years studying Tibetan language, identity, music, culture, and religion in Tibetan communities in India, Nepal, Tibet, China, Canada, and the United States.
+Jeffrey W. Cupchik is an ethnomusicologist specializing in Buddhist studies, ritual music, and anthropology of religion.
+He has spent over twenty years studying Tibetan language, music, culture, and religion in Tibetan communities in India, Nepal, Tibet, Canada, and the United States.

 "The melodies and meditation exercises that accompany the Chöd ritual texts were passed down by oral tradition, from master to disciple, to the present day and have reached this author through long and arduous training as an insider.
 Thus, this work is one of a kind, and with its technical analysis of rhythm and melody in Chöd, will enhance and inspire the work of future historians of religion and music." — Guy L. Beck, author of Sonic Liturgy: Ritual and Music in Hindu Tradition